Accessibility links

 Employers pay Class 1 NIC in accordance with the table below.

-Employer NIC for employees under the age of 21 and apprentices under the age of 25 is reduced from the normal rate of 15.05% to 0% up to the Upper Secondary Threshold of £967 per week.
+Employer NIC for employees under the age of 21 and apprentices under the age of 25 is reduced from the normal rate to 0% up to the Upper Secondary Threshold of £967 per week.
 Also applies to veterans in the first 12 months of employment.

 Employees Class 1 NIC stop when they reach their 'State Pension age'.
 The employer's contribution continues.